Mark Rylance

-He was the first artistic director of Shakespeare's Globe in London, between 1995 and 2005.
-After training at the Royal Academy of Dramatic Art in London, he made his professional debut at the Citizens Theatre in Glasgow in 1980.
+Between 1995 and 2005 Rylance was the first artistic director of Shakespeare's Globe in London.
 He appeared in the West End productions of Much Ado About Nothing in 1994 and Jerusalem in 2010, winning the Olivier Award for Best Actor for both.
 He has also appeared on Broadway, winning three Tony Awards: two for Best Actor for Boeing Boeing in 2008 and Jerusalem in 2011, and one for Best Featured Actor for Twelfth Night in 2014.
-He received Best Actor nominations for Richard III in 2014 and Farinelli and the King in 2017.
+He was Tony-nominated for his roles in Richard III in 2014 and Farinelli and the King in 2017.

-Rylance's film appearances include Prospero's Books (1991), Angels & Insects (1995), Institute Benjamenta (1996), Intimacy (2001) and The Other Boleyn Girl (2008).
-He attracted attention for his portrayal of Rudolf Abel in Steven Spielberg's Bridge of Spies (2015), for which he won the Academy Award and BAFTA for Best Supporting Actor.
-He subsequently collaborated with Spielberg in the title role of The BFG (2016) adapted from the Roald Dahl children's book and as James Halliday in Ready Player One (2018) based on the novel of the same name.
-Other notable roles include in the films Dunkirk (2017), The Trial of the Chicago 7 (2020), Don't Look Up (2021), Bones and All (2022) and The Outfit (2022).
+Rylance's film roles include Prospero's Books (1991), Intimacy (2001), The Other Boleyn Girl (2008) and Steven Spielberg's Bridge of Spies (2015), for which he won the Academy Award for Best Supporting Actor.
+He subsequently collaborated with Spielberg acting in The BFG (2016) and Ready Player One (2018).
+He also appeared in Dunkirk (2017), The Trial of the Chicago 7 (2020), Bones and All (2022) and The Outfit (2022).

-On television, Rylance won the British Academy Television Award for Best Actor for his role as David Kelly in the 2005 Channel 4 drama The Government Inspector and for playing Thomas Cromwell in the 2015 BBC Two mini-series Wolf Hall he also received Emmy Award and Golden Globe Award nominations.
-Rylance is a patron of the London International Festival of Theatre; of the London-based charity Peace Direct, which supports peace-builders in areas of conflict; and of the British Stop the War Coalition.
+On television, Rylance won the British Academy Television Award for Best Actor for his role as David Kelly in the 2005 Channel 4 drama The Government Inspector and for playing Thomas Cromwell in the 2015 BBC Two mini-series Wolf Hall; for the latter role, he also received Emmy Award and Golden Globe Award nominations.
+Rylance is a patron of the London International Festival of Theatre; of the London-based charity Peace Direct, which supports peace-builders in areas of conflict; and of the Stop the War Coalition.

-Early life
+Early life and education

-Rylance was born in Ashford, Kent to Anne (née Skinner) and David Waters, both teachers of English.
+Rylance was born as David Mark Waters on 18 January 1960 in Ashford, Kent, to Anne (née Skinner) and David Waters, both teachers of English.
 One of his grandmothers was Irish.
-Both his grandfathers were British POWs of the Japanese.
-His maternal grandfather, Osmond Skinner, spent decades as a banker with the Hong Kong Shanghai Bank.
+Both of his grandfathers were British POWs of the Japanese in the Second World War.
+His maternal grandfather, Osmond Skinner, spent decades as a banker with the Hong Kong Shanghai Bank (HSBC).
 After being shot in the stomach during the Battle of Hong Kong, Skinner was recuperating when he witnessed the St. Stephen's College massacre.
-He then spent four years in a POW camp.
-He was able to survive thanks to HSBC contacts who brought him food.

-Rylance's parents moved to the US in 1962; he first moved to Connecticut, then to Wisconsin in 1969, where his father and mother taught English at the University School of Milwaukee, which Rylance attended.
-He returned to England in 1978.
+Rylance's parents moved to the US in 1962; first to Connecticut, then to Wisconsin in 1969, where his father and mother taught English at the University School of Milwaukee, which Rylance attended until his graduation in 1978, when he returned to England.
 Rylance has a sister named Susannah, an opera singer and author, and a deceased brother, Jonathan, who was a sommelier at Chez Panisse.

+When in Milwaukee, acting mentor Dale Gutzman cast Rylance in a variety of roles before he relocated to London to train at the Royal Academy of Dramatic Art (RADA) from 1978 to 1980.
+Due to his time in Wisconsin Rylance had developed an American accent, claiming, "when I arrived in London at RADA, I was treated as the American".
+He took the stage name of Mark Rylance because his given name, Mark Waters, was already taken by someone else registered with Equity.